 Main Outcome Measure(s): Indicate the primary study outcome measurement(s) as planned before data collection began.
 If the manuscript does not report the main planned outcomes of a study, this fact should be stated and the reason indicated.
 State clearly if the hypothesis being tested was formulated during or after data collection.
 Explain outcomes or measurements unfamiliar to a general medical readership.

 Results: The main outcomes of the study should be reported and quantified, including baseline characteristics and final included/analyzed sample.
 Include absolute numbers and measures of absolute risks (such as increase/decrease or absolute differences between groups), along with confidence intervals (for example, 95%) or P values.
 Approaches such as number needed to treat to achieve a unit of benefit may be included when appropriate.
 Measures of relative risk also may be reported (eg, relative risk, hazard ratios) and should include confidence intervals.
 Studies of screening and diagnostic tests should report sensitivity, specificity, and likelihood ratio.
 If predictive value or accuracy is reported, prevalence or pretest likelihood should be given as well.
 All randomized clinical trials should include the results of intention-to-treat analysis, and all surveys should include response rates.

-Conclusions and Relevance: Provide only conclusions of the study directly supported by the results, along with implications for clinical practice or health policy, avoiding speculation and overgeneralization.
-Indicate whether additional study is required before the information should be used in usual clinical settings.
+Conclusions and Relevance: Provide only conclusions of the study that are directly supported by the results.
 Give equal emphasis to positive and negative findings of equal scientific merit.
+Also, provide a statement of relevance indicating implications for clinical practice or health policy, avoiding speculation and overgeneralization.
+The relevance statement may also indicate whether additional study is required before the information should be used in clinical settings.

 Trial Registration: For clinical trials, the name of the trial registry, registration number, and URL of the registry must be included.